-Even Zac Johnson lists not building your own products as a major blogging mistake.
+Even Zac Johnson lists not building your own products as one of the biggest mistakes by bloggers.

 So, start building your own sales funnel.
 It’ll take a good amount of testing and surveying of your users.
 But, after you put in the effort, it’s possible to earn $1 for every unique visitor.

-The above blogging mistakes are some of the most common ones I’ve seen.
-You can correct your course by taking the necessary actions after the mistake or you can avoid mistakes in the first place.
+The above beginner blogger mistakes are some of the most common ones I’ve seen.
+You can correct your course by taking the necessary actions after the mistake or you can avoid these common mistakes in the first place.

-You need to blog strategically, keeping your business goals in mind.
+You need to be strategic if you want a successful blog, keeping your business goals in mind.
 Ramsay from Blog Tyrant lays down a simple blogging strategy you can follow.

 I would love to hear your thoughts in the comments.